January 2022 Newsletter

 There is no longer a mandatory requirement for protection of exposed propellers although such protection remains recommended as good practice.
-The Board recognises the concerns of some Licensees and retains the right to require a Licensee to fit propeller protection where the owner of a neighbouring boat notifies the Company (by email) of a justified concern of damage.
+The Board recognises the concerns of some Licensees and retains the right to require a Licensee to fit propeller protection.

 Some boats (and typically high-sided, shallow draft motorboats) on moorings are particularly susceptible to swinging differently to adjacent deep keeled craft.
 In some cases, this may lead to increased proximity of boats and contact between boats.
-Where this is the case, we require such boats to deploy a sea anchor (drogue) at all times when on the mooring in order to moderate this tendency to swing on the mooring.
+Where this is the case, we require such boats to deploy a sea anchor (drogue) at all times when on the mooring in order to mitigate the risk of contact.

-The AGM approved an increase to the mooring fee at £6.30 per foot of authorised length.
+The Board is pleased to advise that the AGM confirmed that the licence fee for 2022 would remain unchanged at £6.30 per foot of authorised length.

 Payment of licence fees must be made by 16th May to avoid the late payment surcharge.
 Payment by BACS is required as set out on the Mooring Licence Application Form/Invoice.
 If you have changed email address or would prefer us to use a different one, please let us know, as well as providing any other new or changed contact details.